rishav-sj/SHFB_Breakfast_Report_Counts/README.md

 # Procedure
 Run script.sh (a bash script) to generate report frpmmealscondensed.csv.
 This will use meals.csv and frpm1617.csv as the input.

+# Post-processing.py for additional tasks on the output